MI-AFP/tutorials/tutorials/01_fp-env.md

 To test out the workflow check the dummy homework [MI-AFP/hw00](https://github.com/MI-AFP/hw00) where you will learn how you should get, complete, check, and submit homework (especially useful if you are not familiar with [GitHub] and [Travis CI]).
 By working on such homework, you might also learn new things which you encounter in tests and skeletons.

 For your first assignment, visit [MI-AFP/hw01](https://github.com/MI-AFP/hw01).
-The task consists of writing simple expression and looking up information with [Hoogle], [Hayoo!] and/or GHCi.
+The task consists of writing simple expressions, looking up information with [Hoogle], [Hayoo!] and/or GHCi, and working with dependencies of project.

 ## Further reading